Orlando Arcia Player Props: Braves vs. Phillies

-Orlando Arcia -- batting .400 in his past 10 games -- will be in action for the Atlanta Braves versus the Philadelphia Phillies, with Ranger Suarez on the mound, on June 20 at 6:40 PM ET.
+The Atlanta Braves, including Orlando Arcia (.412 batting average in his past 10 games), battle starter Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 6:40 PM ET.

-He had two hits (going 2-for-5) in his last game against the Rockies.
+He had a one-hit showing in his previous game (1-for-3) against the Phillies.

 Orlando Arcia Game Info & Props vs. the Phillies